The London Distillery Company: Start-up funding

 The London Distillery Company Ltd filed dormant trading accounts from June 2011 to March 2012.

 Starting in early November 2011 TLDC took part in investment network Envestors Ltd's Rising Stars initiative to raise £250,000 against 45% equity.
 By late January 2012, TLDC had raised £150,000 through friends and family of both founders and the Envestors network.
 As traditional investment slowed down Rook decided to seek funding on crowd funding website CrowdCube to help raise a further £100,000.

+In 2011 The London Distillery Company was established by drinks industry entrepreneur Darren Rook, and angel investment expert, Nick Taylor.
+TLDC was London's first whisky distillery since the Lea Valley distillery closed in 1903.

 Move from Battersea

 In October 2015, TLDC's original location on Parkgate Road in Battersea was sold to a property developer and the business was relocated.
 Rook secured the company a railway arch on London's 'Beer Mile' on Druid Street, Bermondsey.
 Following the move production at the distillery was shut down for eight months while the company transferred its distilling approvals from HMRC.

 During this time period Rook secured TLDC a long-term lease at Battersea Power Station with plans to open a dedicated gin distillery that would house Europe's largest gin bar, a hidden members club and event space.
 In early 2017, Rook began to promote the expansion of the business to Battersea with its whisky production remaining in Bermondsey as well as the potential for a chain of gin bars across the UK.
 However, Rook resigned from his role as a director and company CEO.
 In November 2017, Killian O'Sullivan was appointed as Rook's replacement on the company board.

 In 2019, under the company's new CEO, O'Sullivan, they launched a second (but unsuccessful) Crowdcube crowdfunding campaign to raise £500,000.
 The Battersea project was cancelled by O'Sullivan in February 2018.